 I read recently that since 2005 more than 30000 people had died in the US as a result of large truck accidents.

-This article is the third part in a three part series on how auditors can successfully navigate some of the obstacles and roadblocks conveniently adopted by more experienced auditees
+his article is the third part in a three part series on how auditors can successfully navigate some of the obstacles and roadblocks conveniently adopted by more experienced auditees.

-In the first article we discussed time wasting tactics, the next article looked how to avoid challenges associated with scope of work confusion.
-Today we will be discussing the deliberate attempts we’ve experienced throughout the years to mislead us or keep us in the dark by auditees during the audit process.
+In the we discussed time wasting tactics, the next article looked how to avoid challenges associated with confusion.
+Today we will be discussing the deliberate attempts we experienced throughout the years to mislead us or keep us in the dark by auditees during the audit process.
 Specifically roadblocks in this area come under disclosure, transparency and non conformance.

 This article is the third in a three part series on how Auditors can successfully navigate some of the obstacles and roadblocks conveniently adopted by more experienced Auditees.